intel-analytics/ipex-llm/docs/docs/APIGuide/FeatureEngineering/image.md

 * min_partitions: A suggestion value of the minimal splitting number for input data.
 * resize_height height after resize, by default is -1 which will not resize the image
 * resize_width width after resize, by default is -1 which will not resize the image
+* image_codec: specifying the color type of a loaded image, same as in OpenCV.imread.
+By default is -1(`Imgcodecs.CV_LOAD_IMAGE_UNCHANGED`).
+* with_label: whether to treat folders in the path as image classification labels and read the labels into ImageSet.
+* one_based_label: whether the labels start from 1.
+By default it is true, else the labels start from 0.

 Python example:
 ```python